CECSpecialistI/CECSpecialistI/README.md

 ### CC:DA Task Force to Prepare the ALA Response to RSC/ExtentWG/2024/1
 * 2024

-### Science Cataloger, University of Washington Libraries
-* November 2017 - May 2024
-* Participate in work, projects, and meetings in Collections & Content Portfolio, Cataloging and Metadata Services Department, Monographic Cataloging Unit, Metadata and Cataloging Initiatives Unit, and Special Collections
-* Recruit, interview, and train student employees in the Metadata and Cataloging Initiatives Unit.
-Supervise linked data work for student employees in the Metadata and Cataloging Initiatives Unit
-* Actively monitor and contribute to national developments concerning library metadata and the cataloging of special collections, archival, rare, cartographic, monographic, and electronic materials
-* Perform original and complex copy cataloging (bibliographic description, subject and genre/form analysis, classification, and authority control) of special collections monographs and cartographic materials, electronic theses and dissertations, atlases, maps, science materials, and other materials as assigned using MARC21 in the OCLC Connexion environment
-* Apply relevant rules, controlled vocabularies and thesauri
-* Contribute headings to the national authority file and Library of Congress Classification through NACO and SACO (independent on personal name headings)
-* Participate in BIBCO
-* Participate in OCLC Member Merge program to merge duplicate records for print and electronic books and maps in the OCLC environment; train others at UW Libraries to do the same
-* In consultation with selectors, other catalogers, and stakeholders, establish cataloging procedures for materials as needed and coordinate record maintenance projects.
-Author and update cataloging and linked data procedures and documentation using Plone (Staffweb)
-* Act as a member of the UW Libraries Metadata Implementation Group
-* Manage and participate in international metadata and linked data projects as a member of the Linked Data Team.
-Participate in the writing of grant proposals and in grant-funded projects
-* Contribute to the UW Libraries and the profession through productive service in professional associations, consortial activities, and University Libraries committees and task forces

 ### [Metadata Remediation Project: Schitsu’umsh](https://sites.uw.edu/uwlcritcat/2024/02/27/harmful-language-remediation-project-schitsuumsh-native-northwest-online-project-blog-post/), University of Washington Libraries Critical Cataloging Group
 * 2023-2024